ukonpete/simple-mobile-vm/README.md

 ## Release Notes

+* 6/9/2018
+  * Updated to support Android Studio (3.1.3) and related Gradle
 * 2/18/2018
   * Updated to support Android Studio (3.0.1) and related Gradle
   * Updated unit tests as needed